RENANZG/My-Debian-GNU-Linux/README.md

 ```
 What keys are on my system?
 ```
+$ sudo mokutil --list-enrolled or
-sudo mokutil --list-enrolled
+$ sudo mokutil --list-enrolled | grep Subject:
 ```

-Also the command modinfo prints the signature if available, for example:
+Also the command <ins>modinfo</ins> prints the signature if available, for example:
 ```
 # modinfo /lib/modules/6.1.0-11-amd64/kernel/mm/zsmalloc.ko
 ```

-<b>2.Place to auto-generated MOK<b/>
+<b>2.Place to auto-generated MOK</b>

 MOK - Machine Owner Key